jloh02/jloh02.github.io/_posts/Projects/2020-05-26-configuring-atmega328p-arduino.md

 <img class="image normal" src="/images/projects/configuring-atmega328p-arduino/atmega-pinout.jpg" alt>

 Connect the Arduino Uno to the breadboard as per below.
+In other words, connect the pins 11-13 on the Uno to the corresponding Arduino pins on the ATMEGA328P, followed by a connection between pin 10 on the Uno and pin 1 on the ATMEGA328P.

 Arduino Uno Pin | ATMEGA328P Pin
 --- | ---